Conversation Theory

 Synopsis

 The core idea of Conversation Theory is that learning occurs recursively through “conversations” – that is, occasions in which two or more cognitive agents (living organisms and/or machines) use language-oriented systems (everyday language, discipline-based language, or meta-language) with the intention of agreeing on meanings of a given concept.
 Some shared meanings are unstable and transient, but those points of mutual understanding that are robust are reproducible can come to serve as the stable reference points needed for the construction of scientific and other knowledge.
-While a theory of learning, associated constructs intended to inform teaching included:
+Three modes of learning are posited:

 • Teachback (Gordon Pask, 1970s) – teaching another what has been learned, undertaken with the intention of enhancing one’s own learning